Researchers Develop Infrared QR Code 'Invisible to the Eye'

 What does this mean for optical security and data encryption?

-Well, for one, merging QR code and infrared technologies adds an extra layer of security, poses night-vision compatibility, and is difficult to replicate or forge compared to a regular QR code.
+Well, for one, merging QR code and infrared technologies adds an extra layer of security, supports night-vision compatibility, and is harder to replicate or forge than a regular QR code.

 Scaling the code